PotionApps/potionx/docs/docs/docs/deployment.md

 5. Navigate to your project's actions secrets settings page https://github.com/USERNAME-OR-ORG/PROJECT-NAME/settings/secrets/actions
 6. Create a new repository secret called `CR_PAT`
 7. Add your token from step #5 to it
+8. Hover the account dropdown on the top right and select "feature preview"
+9. Enable `Improved container support`

 ### Pulumi
 1. Sign up to Pulumi